ADFM Bylaws

 Section 1.
 General Powers.
 The affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have the authority and responsibility to act for the organization between meetings of Regular Members of the Corporation.

 Section 3.
 Regular Meetings.
-A Regular Meeting of the Board of Directors shall be held at least twice a year at a time and place to be designated by the Board of Directors or by the Board Chair if the Board fails to so designate, provided that one such meeting is to be held during the first six months and one during the last six months of each calendar year.
+A Regular Meeting of the Board of Directors shall be held at least twice a year at a time and place to be designated by the Board of Directors or by the Board Chair if the Board fails to so designate, provided that one such meeting is to be held during the first six (6) months and one during the last six (6) months of each calendar year.
 The Board of Directors may provide by resolution or assign to the Board Chair the responsibility to fix the date, time and place either within or without the District of Columbia, for holding of Regular Meetings of the Board without other notice than such resolution.
-Additionally, the Board may also meet by means of a conference telephone or or similar communications equipment whereby all persons participating in the meeting can hear each other, and participation by such means shall constitute presence in person at such meeting.
+Additionally, the Board may also meet virtually whereby all persons participating in the meeting can hear each other, and participation by such means shall constitute presence in person at such meeting.
 Action by the Board of Directors outside of a meeting may be taken by electronic vote.
 A written record shall be made of action taken via teleconference meetings and via electronic voting.

 Section 6.
 Quorum.
-A majority of the then acting Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board, provided that: 1) at least three voting members are present and 2) if less than a majority of the Directors are present at said meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.
+A majority of the then acting Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
+If less than a majority of the Directors are present at said meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.

 Section 7.
 Vacancies.
 Any vacancy of elective office shall be filled by the vote of the Members at the first Annual Meeting following the occurrence of the vacancy.
 The President, with consent of the Board of Directors, may appoint an Interim Director to fill any such vacancy and to serve until his or her successor is elected at the next Annual Meeting of Members.
 A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
 If the office of President is vacant, the President-Elect will advance to that office.
 The position of President-Elect will be filled at the next Annual Meeting of the Members.
 If due to a vacancy, the President is also serving in the position of Board Chair, the President will designate someone else to serve as Nominations Committee Chair, preferably a former Nominations Committee Chair if possible.